dtlnor/VapourSynth-TMaskCleanerMod/README.md

 tmcm.TMaskCleanerMod(clip, length=5, thresh=235, fade=0)
 ```

 Original plugin works only with 8 bit input (and only Y plane).
-Beatrice-Raws port should support 10-16 bit as well (only plane 0 will be processed, 1 and 2 will be copied).
+Beatrice-Raws port should support 10-16 bit as well, my mod adds 32bit float support on top of it (only plane 0 will be processed, 1 and 2 will be copied).

 This mod adds options inspired by OpenCV's CCL based on the Beatrice-Raws port.
 See the [Syntax and Parameters](#syntax-and-parameters) section for details.